joone/loz/README.md

 Choose your LLM service: (ollama, openai)
 ```

-You can modify your LLM service preference at any time by using the config command within the prompt mode:
+You can modify your LLM service preference at any time by using the `config` command in the interactive mode:
 ```
 > config api openai
 ```